-Registration for the Farmer & Producer Winter Workshops is open!
+Registration for the 2023 Farmer & Producer Winter Workshops is open!
+Featuring four different and informative topics.
 All virtual workshops will be presented on the Zoom platform.
-Grazing School, an all day workshop led by Sarah Flack, will be in person.
+Grazing School, held in April and an all day workshop, led by Sarah Flack will be in person.

 Advance registration required.
 Zoom links to the workshops will be emailed the day before for each workshop.
 For more information, contact Jordan Archey, Program Manager for Business Members, at email@example.com